poanetwork/posdao-contracts/README.md

 - `RandomAuRa`: generates and stores random numbers in a [RANDAO](https://github.com/randao/randao) manner (and controls when they are revealed by Aura validators).
 Random numbers are used to form a new validator set at the beginning of each staking epoch by the `ValidatorSet` contract.
 Key functions include:
   - `commitHash` and `revealSecret`.
 Can only be called by the validator's node when generating and revealing their secret number (see [RANDAO](https://github.com/randao/randao) to understand principle).
 Each validator node must call these functions once per `collection round`.
 This creates a random seed which is used by `ValidatorSetAuRa` contract.
 See Whitepaper for more details;
-  - `onBlockClose`.
+  - `onFinishCollectRound`.
 This function is automatically called by the `BlockRewardAuRa` contract at the end of each `collection round`.
 It controls the reveal phase for validator nodes and punishes validators when they don’t reveal (see Whitepaper for more details on the `banning` protocol).

 - `Registry`: stores human-readable keys associated with addresses, like DNS information (see [Parity Wiki](https://wiki.parity.io/Parity-name-registry.html)).
 This contract is needed primarily to store the address of the `TxPermission` contract (see [Parity Wiki](https://wiki.parity.io/Permissioning.html#transaction-type) for details).